-- NHS Information Centre have developed ‘iView’, an online tool populated with data drawn from the Electronic Staff Record to help organisations understand the shape of their current workforce plus details on workforce statistics and other resources.
+- NHS Information Centre has developed ‘iView’, an online tool populated with data drawn from the Electronic Staff Record to help organisations understand the shape of their current workforce.
+It also provides details on workforce statistics and other resources.

 - The UNISON website has details regarding healthcare assistants.

-- The Royal College of Nursing have developed a healthcare assistant toolkit.
+- The Royal College of Nursing has developed a healthcare assistant toolkit.

 - The Royal College of Nursing has produced a UK wide scoping report containing details of the number of assistant practitioners (APs) in the UK, the training and development of APs, the tasks and professional boundaries they work across and the impact their role has on patients, the nursing team and the AP.

-- The Royal College of Midwives have a learning and development guide for maternity support workers.
+- The Royal College of Midwives has a learning and development guide for maternity support workers.

 - The Service Delivery and Organisation (SDO) Network has published a digest that contains information, the latest research and case studies to help employers make the best use of their support workforce.